c-f-h/pyiga/README.rst

 ``pyiga`` is a Python research toolbox for Isogeometric Analysis.
 Its current highlights are:

 * Automatic generation of efficient matrix assembling code from a high-level, FEniCS_-like description of the bilinear form.
-See the section "Assembling custom forms" in the `Documentation`_  as well as the Navier-Stokes example below.
+See the section "Assembling custom forms" in the `Documentation`_  as well as the convection-diffusion and Navier-Stokes examples below.
 * Adaptivity via HB- and THB-spline spaces and a local multigrid solver for adaptive IgA (`see the preprint <https://www.ricam.oeaw.ac.at/files/reports/19/rep19-34.pdf>`_).
 See `adaptive.ipynb <notebooks/adaptive.ipynb>`_ for an example.
 * Fast assembling by a black-box low-rank assembling algorithm described in `this paper <http://dx.doi.org/10.1016/j.cma.2018.01.014>`_